dhellmann/pymotw-3/source/socket/index.rst

      use the more convenient libraries for accessing remote resources through a URL.

+   * *Foundations of Python Network Programming, 3/E* -- By Brandon Rhodes and John Goerzen.
+Published by
+     Apress, 2014.
+ISBN-10: 1430258543.

    * *Unix Network Programming, Volume 1: The Sockets Networking API, 3/E* -- By W. Richard Stevens, Bill Fenner, and Andrew M. Rudoff.
 Published by Addison-Wesley